-“If all you’re doing is releasing APIs, you can do whatever you want and developers won’t care.”
+First and foremost, if all you’re doing is releasing APIs, you can do whatever you want and developers won’t care.

 For our latest “What I’ve Learned…” interview at OpenChannel, we sat down with Dr. Anant Jhingran, who leads Products for API Management at Google, helping enterprises build an API driven ecosystem and platform strategy.
 Prior he was CTO at Apigee (acquired by Google) and VP and CTO for the Information Management Division at IBM, including a co-chairmanship of IBM’s Cloud Computing Architecture Board.
 He earned a PhD in Computer Science from the University of California, Berkeley, holds over a dozen patents, has authored over 20 technical papers and serves on the board of Persistent Systems.
 A self professed data geek who has grown to love middleware, he sat down with us to share what he’s learned along the way…

 OpenChannel: You’ve said “it’s easier to understand your business needs to operate like a software business than it is do anything about it”.
 Even though companies know they need to change, why do so many companies struggle to act?

 Anant Jhingran: I follow the philosophy of “what got you here, won’t necessarily get you there”.
 Many enterprises lack competence in this new software driven world.
 Their competence may be in putting up hotels, setting up drug stores or doing pharmaceutical research.
 Whatever it is, it’s not in building awesome software products, connecting software products or leveraging software to build an ecosystem.

 The challenge is that the software skill set required for future excellence isn’t the current skill set of most enterprises.
 It’s a dangerous gap that can result in serious issues.